Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 2. Any group depends on the members having a common experience.
 In the case of the Hewlett‑Packard Alumni Association, the bond we share is the HP Way.

-Those who were a direct HP employee continuously for at least one year... and are either no longer a direct HP employee or have a specific WFR, retirement, or termination date ...are eligible to join the Hewlett‑Packard Alumni Association.
+Those who were a direct HP, HPI, or HPE employee continuously for at least one year -- and are either no longer a direct employee or are in the process of leaving -- are eligible to join the Hewlett‑Packard Alumni Association.

 Examples of eligible applicants: